-5 things your web designer needs
+5 things your web designer needs to build your website

 Every business will have different website requirements and some may start small and expand as their business grows.